apache/druid/docs/configuration/index.md

 The `druid.supervisor.idleConfig.*` specified in the runtime properties of the overlord defines the default behavior for the entire cluster.
 See [Idle Configuration in Kafka Supervisor IOConfig](../development/extensions-core/kafka-supervisor-reference.md#kafkasupervisorioconfig) to override it for an individual supervisor.

-#### Overlord Dynamic Configuration
+#### Overlord dynamic configuration

-The Overlord can dynamically change worker behavior.
+The Overlord can be dynamically configured to specify how tasks are assigned to workers.

 The JSON object can be submitted to the Overlord via a POST request at: